eea/eea.docker.varnish/varnish/Readme.md

 a `conf.d` directory (or in case of an empty one) and when the `BACKENDS` variable is not set it will automatically parse `/etc/hosts` and create and load the configuration for `varnish`.
-In this scenario, the file `/etc/hosts` will be monitored and everytime it is modified (for example when restarting a linked container) configuration for `varnish` will be automatically recreated and reloaded.
+In this scenario, the file `/etc/hosts` will be monitored and every time it is modified (for example when restarting a linked container) configuration for `varnish` will be automatically recreated and reloaded.